lstange/mcgs/README.md

 ### Group Size Excluding Worst Shot

-This sounds like cheating, but in reality is a good robust statistic (less sensitive to occasional fliers).
-To avoid bias excluding the worst shot needs to be done for *all* groups, not just the ones with obvious outliers.
+This sounds like cheating, but in reality it is a good, robust statistic (less sensitive to occasional fliers).
+To avoid bias, excluding the worst shot needs to be done for *all* groups, not just the ones with obvious outliers.

 To compare with regular group size:

   + After excluding worst shot in a 5 shot group, multiply the result by 1.5 to get regular five-shot group size
   + Group size after excluding the worst shot in a 10-shot group is approximately the same as regular five-shot group size

-### Rules of Thumb
+### tl,dr Rules of Thumb

 Assuming perfect zero: